How to Keep a Bandage Dry in the Shower

 6. Try to put a small t-shirt on yourself after you shower instead of using a towel to dry off.
 This will avoid soaking your clothes or bed sheets with water, which can cause your bandages to get wet.

+7. If the bandage doesn’t stick to your skin or rip off while in the Shower, try keeping it on after you get out and drying yourself entirely with a fan or a blow dryer.
 This can be tricky because of how delicate some wounds are.
-If you do this, ensure your hands are not wet when holding the dryer.
+If you do this, make sure your hands are not wet when you are holding the dryer.
 If they are, try using your elbows or an object to keep them instead.

 Things to Consider When Showering with a Bandage: